 Every year thousands of dogs are euthanised because of the way they look thanks to section one of the Dangerous Dogs Act.
-On the 12 August 2021, the legislation that makes this possible will have been in force for 30 years.

 We know that the current law is ineffective and fails dogs like Duncan and Lola and we’re campaigning to change it.
 But we need pet lovers like you to help.

 Section one of the Dangerous Dogs Act 1991 now bans five types of breed based on their physical appearance, rather than whether the dog has behaved dangerously.

 The word ‘type’ is important because it means that it isn’t just pure breeds that are illegal to own, sell, breed, give away or abandon, but crossbreeds of these or any dog which fits the physical description of these breeds as well.
 So, a dog can be seized and killed based on their head and body measurements alone.

 What breeds are banned?